visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitor groups & Channels for keywords.
 - Must be a member
+- Allow 15 groups to monitor.
+Add extra for additional cost.
 - One account connection at a time
 - Fully automated runs 12 times a day by default.
 You can increase the frequency.